 COMPATIBILITY NOTES

-In the original proprietary Touchstone specification, several restrictions existed that may not apply across implementations and do not apply to Version 1.0 or 2.0 files:
+In the original proprietary Touchstone specification, several restrictions existed that may not apply across implementations and do not apply to Version 1.0, Version 1.1, Version 2.0 or Version 2.1 files:

 The dB/angle form was not allowed for G-, H-, Y-, and Z-parameters.
 Only magnitude/angle and real/imaginary pairs were permitted for non-S-parameter data.